Built-ins

 lower:string s:string

-function takes a single argument: the string to be converted to
+The lower function takes a single argument: the string to be converted to

 lowercase.
 The function returns a new string with all uppercase letters converted to